-- EU Insolvency Regulation will cease to apply to the UK
+- The EU Insolvency Regulation has ceased to apply to the UK

-- Insolvency proceedings opened in any EU Member State may be recognised by the UK courts based on the UNCITRAL Model Law
+- Insolvency proceedings opened in an EU Member State may be recognised by the UK courts based on the UNCITRAL Model Law

 EU Insolvency Regulation

 The EU Insolvency Regulation provides common rules of jurisdiction for opening insolvency proceedings in the EU (excluding Denmark), the applicable law and the recognition of insolvency proceedings and judgments.
-After the transition period, the Insolvency Regulation shall cease to be effective in the UK and thus any insolvency and restructuring proceedings opened in the UK will no longer be automatically recognised in the EU and vice versa.
+As of 1 January 2021, the EU Insolvency Regulation has ceased to apply to the UK.
+Any main proceedings opened before the end of the transition period are still subject to the European Insolvency Regulation.
+Other insolvency and restructuring proceedings opened in the UK will no longer be automatically recognised in the EU and vice versa.

-The UK's scheme of arrangements does not fall within the scope of the Insolvency Regulation.
-It has been argued that the UK scheme will be recognised within the EU based on the Brussels I bis Regulation.
-However, the Brussels I bis Regulation will no longer apply to the UK after Brexit either.
-In a no-deal scenario parties may therefore need to fall back on domestic private international law of the individual Member States, unless alternative arrangements are put in place.
+The English scheme of arrangement does not fall within the scope of the Insolvency Regulation.
+Before Brexit, it was assumed that the scheme of arrangement was eligible for recognition in the EU under the Brussels I bis Regulation.
+However, as of 1 January 2021, the Brussels I bis Regulation has also ceased to apply to the UK.
+Parties will therefore have to rely on national private international law rules of the individual Member States, unless alternative arrangements are put in place.

 Please also see the articles on the impact of Brexit in other practice areas.
 For a more detailed analysis of the impact of Brexit on your business, please do not hesitate to contact any of our experts.